 Defining the Differences in Waste Types

 What distinguishes biohazardous waste from medical wastes is its infectious or potentially infectious properties.
 Biohazardous wastes are composed of infectious materials or agents.
-Viruses, cultures, bacteria, blood, bodily fluids, spores, petri dishes, and so forth are types of biohazardous medical wastes.
+Viruses, cultures, bacteria, blood, bodily fluids, spores, petri dishes, and so forth are biohazardous medical wastes.

 Medical Waste in Health Care Facilities

 Of vital importance to public health and one of the most crucial functions of any health care facility is that any medical waste generated on site is properly disposed of.
 The consequences of mishandling and improperly disposing of medical waste can cause, at the very least, an environmental hazard and, at most, a pandemic.